Directed by: Emma Seligman

 Written by: Emma Seligman and Rachel Sennott

-Did I like this movie?
-No. Not at all.
-Not even a little bit.
-However, I’m also self-aware enough to realise that I am not in any way the target demographic.
-If you’re young, or just love cringe or “loser” comedy, then I’m sure this rollicking, high-spirited, somewhat insane bit of silliness will be just your thing.
-Think of a lesbian version of all those silly hetero comedies about losing your virginity to the person of your dreams, from Porky’s, through American Pie, and everything in between.
+Did I like this movie at all?
+No. However, I’m self-aware enough to recognize that I am not the target demographic.
+If you’re young, or just love cringe or “loser” comedy, then this rollicking, high-spirited, somewhat insane ride will be just your thing.
+Think esbian version of all those hetero comedies about losing your virginity to the person of your dreams, from Porky’s, through American Pie, and everything in between.

-So – here’s the deal in case you’ve been living under a rock and are not quite sure what all this madness is about.
+So – here’s the deal in case you are not quite sure what all this is about.
 PJ (co-writer Rachel Sennott) and Josie (the always-great even in things that aren’t worthy of her Ayo Edibiri) are best friends lusting after a couple of cheerleaders.
 (Isn’t the cheerleader thing done to death?
 Just saying.)

-After a weird misunderstanding involving a football player (Nicolas Galitzine who is everywhere right now) they are mistaken for badasses and proceed to try and get the girls by starting their own fight-club-like-self-defense thing.
+After a misunderstanding involving a football player (Nicolas Galitzine who is everywhere right now) they are mistaken for badasses and proceed to try and get girls by starting their own fight club.
 The first rule of this club is that everyone must talk about it, or else how will people know they are now cool?
-Only, it spirals out of control, especially once the loopy Hazel (our first lesbian Disney princess Ruby Cruz) and other madcap girls get involved.
+Only, it spirals out of control, especially once the loopy Hazel (our Disney princess Ruby Cruz) and other madcap girls get involved.

 Radical feminist empowerment this is not.
-Just by adding queer people to a story doesn’t make it higher brow, less insane, or even comprehensible.
+Just by adding queer people to a story doesn’t make it less insane, or even comprehensible.
 The plot swings wildly for the fences and is oddly violent for a high school movie.
-Look, I love a good Total Eclipse of the Heart sequence as much as anyone, and honestly this is easily the best scene in this film, but even that wasn’t enough to stop the twitch I had to fast forward constantly through the ickier, skin-crawling awkwardness, which I admit I also have a low tolerance for.
+Look, I love a good Total Eclipse of the Heart sequence as much as anyone, and honestly this is easily the best scene in this film, but even that wasn’t enough to stop the twitch I had to fast forward constantly through the skin-crawling awkwardness, which I admittedly have a low tolerance for.

-I get it though, lesbians and queer people deserve their trash as much as anyone.
-It was high time we started getting our fair share of this genre, and I’m utterly glad it exists for that reason alone.
-This is going to be great for queer kids who are crying out for representation in high school (but hey, maybe watch Clea Duvall’s High School series instead?
-I’m pretty sure at this point everyone missed it) or anyone who is tired of overblown and serious queer cinema.
+I get it though, we deserve our trash as much as anyone.
+It was high time we started getting our share of this genre, and I’m utterly glad it exists for that reason alone.
+This is going to be great for queer kids who are crying out for representation in high school (but hey, maybe watch Clea Duvall’s High School series instead?) or anyone who is tired of super-serious queer cinema.
 Everything doesn’t have to be life or death.

 Bottoms relies on fast-paced cuts and constant, almost stream of consciousness dialogue.
-It zigs and zags so fast that most of the actually funny, incisive humour gets completely lost in the muck.
-Yes, it’s just comedy.
-Yes, it’s for getting drunk (OK maybe not if you’re a high schooler) and eating pizza and geeking out on a Saturday night with your other queer friends.
-See it in a crowd for sure, that way I’m sure the jokes land differently.
+It zigs and zags so fast that most of the actually funny, incisive humor gets completely lost in the muck.

-But the way some serious lesbian critics, and even many straight ones, have been fawning over Bottoms it made me anticipate some kind of second coming of lesbian Jesus.
+But the way some lesbian critics, and many straight ones, have been fawning over Bottoms made me anticipate some kind of second coming of lesbian Jesus.
 I’ve even read that it “flips the script” on the genre.
 It doesn’t.
 It falls into the same well-worn tropes as all the others.
-It’s not a great film—it’s just a silly way to while away some time and has not progressed the cause of queer cinema forward one inch.
-My issue is that I think maybe it was meant to.
+It’s not a great film—it’s a way to while away some time and has not progressed the cause of queer cinema forward one inch.
+My only issue is that I think maybe it was meant to.

 I watched this wanting and expecting to like it but couldn’t even finish it so glad i wasn’t alone!
 Will deffo look up High School tho!